 - These bark scales produce large amounts of honeydew, the sugary waste the scale produces as it feeds on the plant’s phloem.

 - Leaves, branches, and trunk become covered with black sooty mold, which grows on the honeydew.
+Black sooty mold will look like your trees have been burned in large patches.

 - Premature bark peeling.